Kevin Hayler: Professional Wildlife artist, author, and traveler.

 If you wish to meet new people without any pressure this is the perfect place to chill.

-You can add affiliate links, run ads, and direct people back to your website to buy your products and services.
+You can still add affiliate links, run ads, and direct people back to your website to buy your products and services.
+But now, Discord itself offers more structured ways to earn, making it a stronger option for artists who want to build both community and income.

 TikTok – For Viral Reach

 Don’t groan, TikTok is a phenomenon and not to be dismissed out of hand.
-At the time of writing TikTok is the 7th largest social platform in the world.
+At the time of writing TikTok is in the top 5 largest social platform in the world.
 That’s a lot of viewers.
 That said, I did question myself before including it.
 It’s not so much a social platform and more of a showcase.

 TikTok is a light-hearted way to market yourself with very brief mini video snippets and they can go viral very easily.
 It is ideal for quick fun tutorials and your aim is to attract followers with regular appealing content.